 The Core Course

 The course provides an overview of culture and society in Vietnam.
 The course includes lectures by Hue University faculty and specialists from governmental and non-governmental organizations, site visits, and reading and writing assignments that allow students to explore a variety of topics in Vietnam, including but not limited to the legacy of colonialism, war and conflict in Vietnam, health care, minority communities, political structures, women’s issues, and environmental issues.
 Students complete a capstone research project on a topic of their choice supervised by local experts.
+This course will satisfy Pitzer’s Social Responsibility Praxis (SRX) requirement.
 Sample Syllabus

 As part of their core course, all students will participate in an internship of six to eight hours per week for four weeks with a local non-profit organization.
 For students with lower levels of Vietnamese, there will be a multitude of possibilities to provide ESL tutoring with local public schools.
 A final reflective paper on the internship experience is a required part of the course.